Dia-git/Data-analysis-portfolio/README.md

 ## 🔧 Project 3: DataCamp Mini Projects (in progress)

-A growing collection of data practice projects applying **SQL**, **R**, and **Python** to exploratory, cleaning, and visualization tasks.
+A growing collection of **practice projects** focused on strengthening core analytics skills using realistic datasets.

-Example themes:
+**Current focus areas:**
-- Data cleaning challenges in R
+- Data cleaning and transformation in **R**
-- SQL query optimization
+- SQL joins, aggregations, and query optimisation
-- Real‑world dashboard prototyping
+- Exploratory analysis and visualisation in **Python**

 📂 *[View projects folder →](./projects/datacamp-mini-projects)*